 - The whole process can be automated for mass production.

 - The capital cost of the system is very high.
 However it may decrease in the future.

 - The efficiency of laser beam welding equipment is very low (5 to 10%).
 But as new equipment becomes available this will increase.

-- Rapid cooling rates can create problems, such as cracking in high-carbon steels.
+- Rapid cooling rates can create problems, such as fractures in high-carbon steels.

 - Only highly skilled operators can operate the system.